adopted-ember-addons/ember-infinity/README.md

 }
 ```

-If you wish to customize some aspects of the JSON contract for pagination, you may do so via your routes.
+If you wish to customize some aspects of the JSON contract for pagination, you may do so via your model hook.
 For example, you may want to customize the following:

 Default:
 - perPageParam: "per_page",